2015-16 Undergraduate and Graduate Catalogs

 Special student requests, such as for readmission, should be directed by petition or letter to the Admission and Progression committee through the Department of Nursing Chair’s office.

-Adherence to policies in the Department of Nursing Handbook is required and includes the maintenance of current CPR certification and immunizations.
-Students must successfully complete each semester’s listed nursing courses before advancing to the next semester.
+Adherence to policies in the Department of Nursing Handbook is required and includes the maintenance of current CPR certification, proof of health insurance, and Health Protection Requirements.

 Students must successfully complete each semester’s listed nursing, support, and HMS courses before advancing to the next semester.
 Students are required to meet or exceed established assessment benchmarks for progression and graduation.

 A student who has been accepted into the program two times, but has not been successful; or has withdrawn from nursing; or has been dismissed from the program; or has not met Admissions and Progression requirements; or otherwise has not been successful will not be eligible for readmission.

 BSN Completion (122 credits)

 The Bachelor of Science in Nursing for Registered Nurses is available in an online format with one designated clinical course.
 Individual clinical experiences are arranged by students under the direction of qualified expert faculty.

 - Make application to Minot State University.